vardeep-sandhu/VideoFramePrediction/README.md

 ## Getting Started

-Clone the repository into a local machine and enter the [src](./) directory using
+Clone the repository into a local machine and enter the Video_frame_prediction directory using

 ```shell
 git clone https://github.com/here-to-learn0/Video_frame_prediction